 If, like me, you find third-person bios to be impersonal and a bit daunting, here is one in first-person:

-I have heard almost every joke in existence about my name, and every guess as to what my nationality is (pst, I’m Ukrainian!).
-I am a proud bibliophile with an ever-growing mountain of to be read books.
-Tea and cherry strudel are the staples of my diet, and I have a particular weakness for cherry yogurt.
-I have a giant box of curiosities which I collect, consisting on postcards from art galleries, receipts, perfume testers, and so on.
+I am an introverted poet and sometimes-artist who has heard almost every joke in existence about my name.
+I am a polyglot and proud bibliophile with an ever-growing mountain of to-be-read books.
+I am guilty of drinking more black tea on a daily basis than I probably should, and have a large box of curiosities which I collect on an ongoing basis.
 Also, I’m fairly convinced I used to be a hedgehog in my past life, and wombats are my spirit animals.